 Six Primitive Traps For Catching Food In The Woods

 Actually, if you plan to Bug Out into the closest national forest with nothing more than your Bug Out Bag, your family and your trusty .22 rifle, I would not count on using these methods below as your sole source of food for a wide variety of reasons.
-To tell the truth, I wouldn’t recommend doing that (Bugging Out) for any real reason unless you have zero other options.
+To tell the truth, I wouldn’t recommend Bugging Out for any real reason unless you have zero other options or the risks of staying put are too great.

 That being said, the methods below do work and have worked for a very long time.
 If you have the time, patience and are lucky enough to have an animal wander through your path, the traps below can be used to catch game and it is wise to have knowledge like this in your back pocket just in case.